PhRMA Foundation Postdoctoral Fellowship in Drug Delivery

 The LOI should be written by the applicant on a U.S. letter-sized 8.5” x 11” page with .5” margin and 12-point font.
 The first use of any abbreviation or acronym should be preceded by the full name or description.
 Citations and figures do not count toward the 600-word LOI limit.

-Those whose submissions are selected will be notified by July 22, 2022, and asked to complete a full application.
-Full applications are due September 15, 2022, at 11:59 PM EDT, including letters of support.
+Those whose submissions are selected will be notified by July 1, 2023, and asked to complete a full application.
+Full applications are due September 1, 2023, at 12:00 p.m. (noon) EDT, including letters of support.

 Step 2: Application Process (by invitation)

-The following items will be required if you are invited to submit a full application.
+The following components will be required if you are invited to submit a full application.

-We want to know our applicants.
+This is an opportunity to tell us who you are.
 Include a synopsis of your career, your professional interests, and your desired career path.
-The letter should not exceed two single-spaced pages (U.S. letter size 8.5” x 11” / .5” margin / 12-point font). - Research Plan
+The letter should not exceed two single-spaced pages (U.S. letter size 8.5” x 11” / .5” margin / 12-point font).

 Please note that the system will not accept your application unless the letters of support from your references have been successfully uploaded.
 You are required to submit contact information for the following personnel: